 In this online exercise, you will learn what you need to do to both quickly and effectively decide what reasons/points to use in any essay that you write.

 So now, let's look at what you have to do.

-The first thing you must do when writing an essay is to decide what your opinion is (or what opinion you are going to argue in the essay) on the topic or question you are writing on.
+The first thing you must do when writing an essay is to decide what your opinion (or what opinion you are going to argue in the essay) is on the topic or question you are writing on.
 For example, if you were writing an essay on global warming, would you argue it is happening, it isn't happening or that it is unsure.

 When you have decided this, you have to start thinking about what reasons/points you can use to support your argument/opinion in the essay.
 To do this, you need to make of list of all the possible reasons/points you can use.
-Not only write down things which support your opinion/argument, but also those which can be used to disagree with it.
+You should not only write down things which support your opinion/argument, but also those which can be used to disagree with it.
 Doing this is important, because it makes you think about how people can criticise the reasons/points you will make in the essay (but more about that later).

 You may find when you are doing this that it is difficult to think of many good things to use to support your opinion/argument you have decided to write the essay on.
 If this happens, you should change what you are going to argue in the essay.
-Remember, the main purpose of an essay is not to tell somebody what you believe, but to persuade the person reading it to agree with (or make it difficult for them to disagree with it) with the opinion/argument you've writen on the topic in the essay.
+Remember, the main purpose of an essay is not to tell somebody what you believe, but to persuade the person reading it to agree with (or make it difficult for them to disagree with it) with the opinion/argument you've written on the topic in the essay.
 And to convince/persuade them, you need to use good reasons.
 If you don't, your essay will fail what it supposed to do.

 Once you've finally decided what the opinion/argument of your essay is going to be and made a long list of reasons/points to use, you have to decide which of these you are going to use.

 The first thing you should do is to remove (cross out) all the reasons from your list which don't support the opinion/argument of your essay.
 This is easy to do and shouldn't take you more than a couple of minutes.